-The Group uses the derivatives to manage its overall exposures of foreign exchange rates, interest rates and price of shares.
+The Group trades derivative financial instruments with various counterparties to manage its overall exposures (interest rate, foreign currency and fair value of financial instruments) and to assist its customers in managing their own exposures.
 The fair value of derivative financial instruments, comprised of futures, forward, options, and swaps operations, is determined in accordance with the following criteria:

-- Swap These operations swap cash flow based on the comparison of profitability between two indexers, Thus, the agent assumes both positions put in one indexer and call on another. - Forward at the market quotation value, and the installments receivable or payable are prefixed to a future date, adjusted to present value, based on market rates published at B3. - Futures Foreign exchange rates, prices of shares and commodities are commitments to buy or sell a financial instrument at a future date, at a contracted price or yield and may be settled in cash or through delivery.
-Daily cash settlements of price movements are made for all instruments. - Options option contracts give the purchaser the right to buy the instrument at a fixed price negotiated at a future date.
-Those who acquire the right must pay a premium to the seller.
+- Swap These operations swap cash flow based on the comparison of profitability between two indexers, thus, the agent assumes both positions put in one indexer and call on another. - Forward at the market quotation value, and the installments receivable or payable are fixed to a future date, adjusted to present value, based on market rates published at B3. - Futures Foreign exchange rates, prices of shares and commodities are commitments to buy or sell a financial instrument at a future date, at a contracted price or yield and may be settled in cash or through delivery.
+Daily cash settlements of price movements are made for all instruments. - Options option contracts give the purchaser the right to buy or sell the instrument at a fixed price negotiated at a future date.
+Those who acquire the right must pay a premium to the seller of the right.
 This premium is not the price of the instrument, but only an amount paid to have the option (possibility) to buy or sell the instrument at a future date for a previously agreed price.

-Positions with derivative financial instruments as of December 31, 2021 and 2020 are shown below:
+Positions with derivative financial instruments as of December 31, 2022 and 2021 are shown below: